drycc/workflow/src/quickstart/deploy-an-app.md

 Drycc workflow requires a wildcard DNS record to dynamically map app names to the router.

 User should already have DNS set up pointing to their known host.
-The `$hostname` value can be calculated by prepending `drycc.` to the value set in `global.platform_domain`.
+The `$hostname` value can be calculated by prepending `drycc.` to the value set in `global.platformDomain`.

 ## Login to Workflow